m-audio91/CommonUtils/README.md

 # CommonUtils
-last Free Pascal version used to compile was 3.1.1 trunk r39236 last Lazarus version used to compile was 1.9 trunk r58287
+last Free Pascal version used to compile was 3.3.1 trunk r42041 last Lazarus version used to compile was 2.1 trunk r61292
 may not work on older release versions.
 all units in this repository are independent from outside. but may require each other. for example uTimeCodeEdit requires uModalEditor and uTimeCode.

+## CommonDrawUtils.pas
+Some graphics and drawing routines

 ## CommonFileUtils.pas
 Common routines to work with files.